QuikTrip: History

 QuikTrip began to sell gasoline in 1971 as states legalized self-service stations.
-In the early 1970s, co-founder Cadieux eliminated slow-moving merchandise from the stores' inventory, such as canned vegetables, and stocked a larger quantity of items, priced low for high-volume sales, such as beer, soda, coffee, cigarettes, and candy.
+In the early 1970s, co-founder Cadieux eliminated slow-moving merchandise from the stores' inventory, such as canned vegetables, and stocked a larger quantity of items priced low for high-volume sales, such as beer, soda, coffee, cigarettes, and candy.
 In 1976, it became one of the first convenience store chains to be open 24 hours a day.
 Also that year, it adopted its now-famous "QT" logo.

 QuikTrip had its own branded goods marketed from the 1970s to the 1980s, including QT Beer—QT for "Quittin' Time".
 The ad campaign, "It's QT Time Again", would often show a dog named Lamar.
 The dog's owner was portrayed in television commercials by actor Ben Jones, who often asked the dog, "Ain't that right, Lamar?"

-In 1987, Cadieux was the first inductee into the Convenience Store Hall of Fame and was noted for being the first to offer self serve fountain drinks, the first to design and offer a fast food module, the first to open a downtown convenience store, and the first to install personal computers in the stores and tie them to the company's mainframe.
+In 1987, Cadieux was the first inductee into the Convenience Store Hall of Fame and was noted for being the first to offer self-serve fountain drinks, the first to design and offer a fast food module, the first to open a downtown convenience store, and the first to install personal computers in the stores and tie them to the company's mainframe.

 In 1988, upon rapid expansions into the St. Louis and Atlanta markets, QuikTrip began a renovation of all stores, primarily replacing the earthtone exterior and interior with a bright red color scheme.
-The interior decor featured red countertops and a red quarry tile floor; almond tile on the walls interspersed with painted red sections of the walls to create contrast.
-Some gold trim maintained continuity from the previous decor.
+The interior décor featured red countertops and a red quarry tile floor; with almond tile on the walls interspersed with painted red sections of the walls to create contrast.
+Some gold trim maintained continuity from the previous décor.
 The company also took more care with landscaping around the store.
 By the early 1990s, QuikTrip began to offer fast foods and fountain beverages at its stores, being the first convenience store to offer a self-serve soda fountain and a self-serve coffee bar.
 Expensive advertising led the company to phase out the private label beer by this time.

 In 1994, QuikTrip acquired the former Memorex/Telex Communications headquarters in Tulsa and remodeled part of the building for its Oklahoma division.
 In 2003, QuikTrip decided to consolidate all employees into one corporate campus in south Tulsa and sold the building to Community Care College.